Gin

 Delicious Gin & Tonic with a Market Garnish

-No matter how complicated the recipe is and how carefully prepared a cocktail is, there is not much that can beat a well prepared Gin & Tonic for me.
+No matter how complicated the recipe is and how carefully prepared a cocktail is, there is not much that can beat a well-prepared Gin & Tonic for me.
 When I saw the Gin & Tonic Garnish at Sainsbury’s, the first thing I thought was “Well, how bad can it be?
 And it’s only for £2,50 so I won’t feel sad even if I have to throw it away”.
 My thoughts after I tried it was a bit different; I don’t want to have any without this garnish anymore!

 garnished gin and tonic